NRHA Staff Directory

 Laura Bundrick Hudson joined NRHA staff in 2012.
-She assists with grant writing, helps coordinate the Rural Quality and Clinical Conference, and serves as the contact person for state rural health associations, the National Rural Health Task Force, and the Rural Training Track Technical Assistance Program consortium.
+She assists with grant writing and the National Rural Oral Health Initiative, helps coordinate the Rural Quality and Clinical Conference, and serves as the contact person for state rural health associations.

 She previously served as external relations project manager for the University of Southern Mississippi’s College of Health.
 She also has experience in grant management and prospect research.